puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 We've been ignoring most of the descriptive metadata in our integrations, copying it by hand to the library section of the website as needed.
-This phase introduces a more sophisticated `relay devel publish` that submits top-level metadata, actions as Docker images, and relevant documentation as a single atomic unit.
+This phase introduces a more sophisticated `relay integration publish` that submits top-level metadata, actions as Docker images, and relevant documentation as a single atomic unit.

 We update the library section of the website to reference the library API.
 Our goal for this phase is to ensure that when an integration is updated, changes